wultra/networking-apple/README.md

     to: endpoint,
     // custom HTTP headers
     with: ["MyCustomHeader": "Value"],
-    // encrypt with the application scope
-    encryptedWith: powerAuth.eciesEncryptorForApplicationScope(),
     // only wait 10 seconds at max
     timeoutInterval: 10,
     // handle response or error